Ollama Agentz

-An AI coding agent VS Code extension powered by Ollama running locally.
-This extension provides an intelligent coding assistant that can read, write, and modify files in your workspace, execute shell commands, fetch web content, and integrate with MCP (Model Context Protocol) servers for extended functionality.
+An AI coding plugin for VS Code powered by Ollama running locally.
+This project provides an intelligent assistant that can read, write, and modify files in your workspace, execute shell commands, fetch web content, and integrate with MCP (Model Context Protocol) servers for extended functionality.

 Features